Best Overend

-Acheson Best Overend ARAIA ARIBA (15 October 1909 – 28 July 1977) was a Melbourne based Australian architect.
-He is best known for the Cairo Flats in Fitzroy, built 1935–1936, a daringly Modernist design for Melbourne in the 1930s.
+Acheson Best Overend ARAIA ARIBA (15 October 1909 – 28 July 1977) was an Australian architect who worked mostly in Melbourne.
+He is known as one of the first architects in Victoria to be truly committed to Modernism (from the early 1930s), promoting the approach in articles in popular magazines and newspapers.
+He did not however design many notable independent works, the exception being the Cairo Flats in Fitzroy, built 1935–1936, a daringly Modernist design for Melbourne in the 1930s.

 Early life

-Best Overend was born in Launceston, Tasmania on 15 October 1909.
+Acheson Best Overend, generally known as Best, was born in Launceston, Tasmania on 15 October 1909.
 He was the son of Harold Acheson Overend, a Methodist minister and Emily Trahair, a businesswoman, and was educated at Wesley College, Melbourne.
-Overend was educated in architecture at Swinburne Technical College and later attended the evening classes at the University of Melbourne Architectural Atelier.